 Sitting on a stone wall above the wide stretch of its Mediterranean sandy beach, the autumn wind flagging my hair in a breezy dance of liberty.
-I gazed South on the sun-setting collage of warm gold, dusted over the limestone-washed phenomenon.
-The bodyboarderds and surfers rode the waves smoothly as the sunset was dawning over the sea horizon.
+I gazed south on the sun-setting collage of warm gold, dusted over the limestone-washed phenomenon.
+The bodyboarders and surfers rode the waves smoothly as the sunset was dawning over the sea horizon.
 I penned down a poem.

-As if the lighthouse of the ancient Jaffa port stepped out of its place in time, the eternal unisson of beauty flashed through my soul.
+As if the lighthouse of the ancient Jaffa port stepped out of its place in time, the eternal unison of beauty flashed through my soul.
 The glaring rays’ glitter yielded to my sensual cords.
-Strung with the fingertips of some god that pershaps only a sensitive artist can echo the secred messages from the Universe, I relished my relaxed, nonchalant joy in free writing.
+Strung with the fingertips of some god that perhaps only a sensitive artist can echo the sacred messages from the Universe, I relished my relaxed, nonchalant joy in free writing.

 Guided into Street art in Tel Aviv